 - Have there been clinical trials for this specific device?
 What do the results show?

 - How many surgeries have you performed using this specific device?
 What were the outcomes for these patients?

 Additionally, do some independent research:

-- Any history of complications experienced by other patients – search for the type, brand and model of the recommended device, along with “complications” or “problems”.
+- Look for any history of complications experienced by other patients.
+Search for the type, brand, and model of the recommended device, along with “complications” or “problems”.

-- Clinical trial studies – Because there are far too many studies for doctors to keep track of, it’s always a good idea to do your own research, even if you ask your doctor as well.
+- Learn about clinical trial studies involving devices.
+Because doctors can’t keep track of the large numbers of studies, it’s a good idea to do your own research.
+Of course, you can/should ask your doctor as well.